AvolitesLtd/TitanManual/prismdocs/prism/settings/settings-inputs.md

 ---
 import Keys from '@site/src/components/key.ts';

 This page shows the list of physical inputs and virtual inputs available on the system.
-It also shows the settings for each **Source**, which are kept across all instances used within the app (either when loading the input in Preview Window or on a Layer).
+It also shows the settings for each **Source**, which are kept across all instances used within the app (either when loading the input in [Preview](../play/preview.md) window or on a [Layer](../play/layers.md)).

 ![Settings Inputs](/prismdocs/images/settings-inputs.png)